Yap Weng Wah: Modus operandi

 Yap would also use his phone or camera to film himself having sex with the boys.
 When the boys protested, Yap promised he would delete the footage, but saved these videos to his laptop to re-watch and masturbate to.
 At the time Yap was captured, the police found a total of 2,218 videos recorded and stored inside Yap's laptop.
-These videos were also catalogued with the names and ages of the victims, and the year Yap met the victims.
+These videos were also cataloged with the names and ages of the victims, and the year Yap met the victims.

 Details

-On the 23-page charge sheet filed by the prosecution in relation to the 76 criminal charges made against Yap, 7 charges involved 11-year-olds, 13 dealt with 12-year-olds and 4 with 15-year-olds.
-The majority of the charges involved boys ages 13 and 14 – 32 and 20 charges respectively.
+On the 23-page charge sheet filed by the prosecution in relation to the 76 criminal charges made against Yap, 7 charges involved 11-year-olds, 13 dealt with 12-year-olds, and 4 with 15-year-olds.
+The majority of the charges involved boys ages 13 and 14 – 32 and 20 charges, respectively.
 Fifty one charges were related to sexual penetration of a minor below 14 years old, 24 were for minors below 16, and one involved a charge of Yap asking a 12-year-old to film himself performing sex and sending the video to Yap; that 12-year-old boy was the same boy who was the only victim Yap never had sex with.

 A select few of these 76 crimes were publicly released in certain articles covering Yap's crimes.
 One of these crimes took place on 4 February 2010, where in Hougang Swimming Complex, a 13-year-old boy was told to remove his school uniform in a toilet cubicle, where Yap sodomised him and filmed the act.
-In March 2010, a 15-year-old boy met up with Yap in a hotel, where Yap tried to undress and kiss the boy.
+In March 2010, a 15-year-old boy met up with Yap at a hotel, where Yap tried to undress and kiss the boy.
 Despite the victim's protests, Yap performed oral sex on him.
 On 25 September 2011, a 14-year-old boy was told to perform oral sex on Yap in a toilet cubicle in the Tampines Stadium.

-Another case, which took place on an unspecified date, involved another boy whom Yap met and chatted with for a few months on Facebook before their first physical meeting in a mall.
+Another case, which took place on an unspecified date, involved another boy whom Yap met and chatted with for a few months on Facebook before their first physical meeting at a mall.
 After the duo had lunch and played arcade games, he took the boy to his rented room to watch cartoons online while his landlord was in the living room.
 Yap later removed the boy's clothes and sexually assaulted him, promising it would not happen again.
 However each time they met, Yap assaulted him again either before or after taking the boy outdoors to watch movies or eat outside.